 Advice on students bringing family to the UK

-It is very important for you to think carefully about both the benefits and difficulties of bringing your family with you to the United Kingdom.
+It's very important for you to think carefully about both the benefits and difficulties of bringing your family with you to the United Kingdom.
 If you do wish to bring your family with you during your studies, you must plan carefully.
-It is also strongly recommended that you plan to arrive first in order to make all the arrangements for housing and schooling and for your family to plan to arrive later, once all arrangements have been made.
+It's also strongly recommended that you plan to arrive first in order to make all the arrangements for housing and schooling, and for your family to plan to arrive later, once all arrangements have been made.

 The College has a limited number of flats and houses for postgraduate students with families.
 Most couples and families, however, live in privately rented accommodation in the local area.

 The rent for family accommodation depends upon the size of the property.
-A one bedroom couples flat within a Hall of Residence costs from approximately £6,000 per year and a College house costs about £9,500 per year.
-In addition to rent, you will also be responsible for paying the gas, electricity, water and telephone bills for your house, as well as council tax.
+For more information about the range of properties available and the rent payable please visit the Accommodation web pages.
+A one bedroom couples flat within a Hall of Residence costs from approximately £6,000 per year and a College house costs about £10,000 per year.
+In addition to rent, you will also be responsible for paying the gas, electricity, water and telephone bills for your house.

 There is a wide variety of childcare available for children who are not yet school age; this includes nurseries, crèches and childminders.
 Information about the types of childcare available and a list of registered childcare providers is available through the website listed above.

-There is a nursery at the College providing care for younger children.
-In addition, the Sports Centre on campus offers childcare for school children, from the age of 5, during school holidays and half-term breaks.
+In addition, the Sports Centre on campus offers childcare for school children, from the age of five, during school holidays and half-term breaks.
 Information about this service is available from the Sports Centre and registration forms are normally made available a few weeks before the holiday.

-Information about doctors in the local area is available from the College Health Centre.
+Information about doctors in the local area is available on our website here.

 Employment for spouses

-The ability of a spouse to work in the UK is dependent upon their nationality and in some cases on the length of the student's course.
+The ability of a spouse to work in the UK is dependent upon their nationality and in some cases on the length of your degree.
 Spouses who are a national of a European Union country can be employed in the UK.
-Spouses of other nationalities are normally eligible to work only if the student is enrolled on a course of 12 months or more and has been granted leave to remain in the UK for at least 12 months.
+Spouses of other nationalities are normally eligible to work only if the student is enrolled on a degree of 12 months or more and has been granted leave to remain in the UK for at least 12 months.